4lgar/superoptimizer_LLVM/README.md

 ## In pratical

 We choose souper as superoptimizer because of its documentation and example.
 This project is made by some people from Google.
+Souper need a SMT solver to prove equivalence between some LLVM IR found in a program and a smaller

 # Setup